jeeyo/isere/README.md

 try to access `http://localhost:8080/` and see the process logs

-feel free to try modify `examples/echo.esm.js` (don't forget to recompile it using `make -j .examples`)
+feel free to try modify `examples/handler.js` (don't forget to recompile it)

 ### Running Tests